red17electro/coding-challenge/README.md

 ## Running

 Now you can run the actual project.
 As it is under `gulp`, the latest build is located in the directory `dist`.
-Therefore, start up a simple HTTP server to serve up the site files on your local computer.
+Therefore, you will have to start up a simple HTTP server to serve up the site files on your local computer.

+##### First option:
+You can either select a server of your own, or just run the following command:

+`npm start`.

+It will run an http-server available at `http://localhost:8000`, which is configured by `http-server` package.

+##### Second option:

 If you are using `vscode`, this plugin might be helpful:
 `https://github.com/ritwickdey/vscode-live-server`